Claims Data — Frequently Asked Questions

-Over the last decade, healthcare teams have been actively working to identify where their marketing, business development and outreach resources can make the most impact.
-Some of the data sources they’ve used include internal encounters, inbound and outbound referrals, state and CMS data.
-Many are also investing in all payer claims data to optimize their service line planning.
+Over the last decade, healthcare teams have been actively working to identify where their marketing, business development, and outreach resources can make the most impact.
+Some of the data sources they’ve used include internal encounters, inbound/outbound referrals, state data, and CMS data.
+Many are also investing in all-payer claims data to optimize their service line planning.

 If you haven’t used this type of data in the past, you probably have some questions.
 Here are some of the most frequently asked questions we receive: